You are currently viewing Skilled Worker Visa 2024

 • support yourself when you arrive in the UK – you’ll usually need to have at least £1,270 available (unless you’re exempt)

-You’ll pay a lower application fee if your job is on the shortage occupation list.
+You’ll pay a lower application fee if your job is on the immigration salary list.

 You’ll be told how much you need to pay when you apply.

-Your job is not in a shortage occupation so your visa will cost £625, plus £624 for each year of your stay for the healthcare surcharge.
-This means you’ll pay a total of £1,873 when you apply for your visa.
+Your job is not on the immigration salary list so your visa will cost £719, plus £1,035 for each year of your stay for the healthcare surcharge.
+This means you’ll pay a total of £2,789 when you apply for your visa.

 You’ll also need to prove you have £1,270 available to support yourself in the UK if your employer cannot cover these costs.